What is the primordial pouch (Cat Belly Flap)?

 Obesity is a serious and growing health concern among domestic cats.
 It is our responsibility to keep a close eye on our cats to make sure they don’t gain too much weight.

-- The primordial pouch is a loose flap of skin, and you may notice it jiggles from side to side when a cat trots towards you.
+- Cats with primordial pouch: The primordial pouch is a loose flap of skin, and you may notice it jiggles from side to side when a cat trots toward you.
 It is located on the underside of the belly, and if you look down on the cat, it will be difficult to see.

-The cat directly above is severely obese and runs the risk of developing several diseases due to her weight.
-Obesity is an overall increase in the cat’s size compared to the primordial pouch, which is confined to the underside of the belly and most prominent in front of the rear legs.
+The cat below is severely obese and runs the risk of developing several diseases due to her weight.
+Obesity is an overall increase in the cat’s size (The primordial pouch is confined to the underside of the belly and most prominent in front of the rear legs).

 Primordial pouch removal